ParmarHarsh/ParmarHarsh/README.md

-- 👋 Hi, I’m @ParmarHarsh
+- 👋 Hello from @ParmarHarsh
-- 👀 I’m interested in Computer Science, Game Developement and AI.
-- 🌱 I’m currently learning B.Sc.
-(Hons.) in Computer Science from York University, CA.
+- 🌱 I am currently pursuing B.Sc.
+(Hons.) in Computer Science at York University, ON Canada.
-- 💞️ I’m looking to collaborate on aspects that contain my learnings outcomes.
+- 💞️ I am looking to collaborate on aspects that contain my learnings outcomes.
-- 📫 How to reach me: hmparmar875@gmail.com
+- 📫 How to reach me: pmharsh545@gmail.com

 <!---
 ParmarHarsh/ParmarHarsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.